 Read (Device) - Retrieve Device Security Credentials

-A Supplier may wish to retrieve the current Device Security Credentials.
+For a SMETS2+ device, a Supplier may wish to retrieve the current Device Security Credentials.
 To do so they use a ‘Retrieve Device Security Credentials (Device)’ Service Request (SRV 6.24.2).

-This process is described in Section 7.4.1.6.2 of the BAD.Issue Security Credentials
+This process is described in Section 7.4.1.6.2 of the BAD.The ‘Retrieve Security Credentials (Device) Service Request (SRV 6.15.2) is not available to SMETS1 devicesIssue Security Credentials

 To comply with the obligation to ensure that the Device regenerates its Private Keys the Supplier needs to ensure that Device re-generates new Public-Private Key Pair using ‘Issue Security Credentials’ Service Request (SRV 6.17).